Maintaining Profitability in a Price-Sensitive Market

 When updating pricing, brands should consider:

-- How can the full pricing potential of a product be recognized without losing profitability?
+• How can a product reach its full pricing potential while staying profitable?
 Does this mean increasing prices with better margins but selling fewer units?
 Is having modest margins and more volume a better strategy?

 By understanding price thresholds, brands can determine the sweet spot for maintaining profitability and keeping customers happy.